+Lesson 7: Respecting our Friends: Consent

+- Explain consent, personal boundaries, and bodily autonomy by identifying their presence in scenarios and creating two cartoons to illustrate consent.

+- Identify situations where consent is violated and strategies for responding to uncomfortable or dangerous situations, including sexual harassment, by analyzing scenarios and naming three actions to take.

+- Student Activity Sheet: "Consent Practice"

+- Student Activity Sheet: "Consent Cartoons"

+- Post-Survey Following Instruction

+(Non-graded survey used to assess knowledge of 5th graders, after instruction.)

+HIV/AIDS

-Lesson 7: Respecting our Friends: Consent Students will be able to: Explain consent, personal boundaries, and bodily autonomy by identifying their presence in scenarios and creating two cartoons to illustrate consent.
-Identify situations where consent is violated and strategies for responding to uncomfortable or dangerous situations, including sexual harassment, by analyzing scenarios and naming three actions to take.
-Student Activity Sheet: "Consent Practice" Student Activity Sheet: "Consent Cartoons" Post-Survey Following Instruction (Non-graded survey used to assess knowledge of 5th graders, after instruction.)
-HIV/AIDS Lesson 1: HIV Infection - What to Do and What Not to Do Students will be able to: Define HIV and AIDS.
-Identify how HIV is and is not transmitted.
-Identify ways people can protect themselves from infection with HIV and other blood-borne infections, including not touching blood and used hypodermic or tattoo needles.
-Explain that it is safe to be a friend of someone who is living with HIV or AIDS.
-Video: "HIV and Me: Marissa's Story" Redefine Positive Media Student Activity Sheets: "HIV Infection and AIDS" & "Promises to Myself and Others" Family Resource Sheet (Information about HIV and AIDS,
+Lesson 1: HIV Infection - What to Do and What Not to Do

+- Define HIV and AIDS. - Identify how HIV is and is not transmitted. - Identify ways people can protect themselves from infection with HIV and other blood-borne infections, including not touching blood and used hypodermic or tattoo needles. - Explain that it is safe to be a friend of someone who is living with HIV or AIDS. - Video: "HIV and Me: Marissa's Story" Redefine Positive Media - Student Activity Sheets: "HIV Infection and AIDS" & "Promises to Myself and Others" - Family Resource Sheet

+(Information about HIV and AIDS, including how to talk to students.)